 There are two main types of coverage, STANDARD, BROAD AND COMPREHENSIVE.
 The Standard Form is the most common, and lists the perils you are insured against.
 These are usually: *Fire, Lightning, Explosion, Smoke, Falling Object, Impact by Aircraft or Land Vehicle, Riot, Vandalism or Malicious Acts, Water Escape/Rupture/Freezing, Windstorm or Hail, Glass Breakage, Transportation, Theft, Sewer or Private Drain Backup (Optional), Electric Damage or Bursting of Fuel Tanks.
 The Broad Form insures against All Risk on the building and Named Perils on the contents, so it is quite complicated to sort out - your best bet is to contact your Insurance Agent for clarification.
 Comprehensive is All Risk on BOTH building AND contents.
 There are always exclusions, so read your policy carefully and stay in touch with your agent.

 *Perils will vary between carriers, so check your policy against this list.
-Also, it is getting more and more difficult to obtain Earthquake insurance for mobile homes, so keep this in mind if you are “shopping”.
+Earthquake insurance for mobile homes can carry its own requirements.